*Below is a summary of UARC's accessibility evaluation. For the full report, click the pdf link in the menu on the right.*

-Critically, a keyboard trap is present on the Search Results page, and some content cannot be used when assistive technologies are enabled.
+- Keyboard Navigation- a keyboard trap is present on the Search Results page, and some content cannot be used when assistive technologies are enabled.
 Keyboard traps prevent keyboard-only users, including individuals with dexterity impairments and screen reader users, from using any part of an affected page beyond the element that captures focus.
 Users that rely on assistive technologies such as screen readers, including individuals with visual and reading impairments, must be able to reach and use all content when those technologies are enabled.

-In addition to the keyboard trap issues noted above, keyboard users, including screen reader users and users with dexterity impairments, will find it difficult or impossible to use a considerable portion of site content.
+- Focus Indicators- keyboard users, including screen reader users and users with dexterity impairments, will find it difficult or impossible to use a considerable portion of site content.
 Some content cannot be reached or operated via keyboard, making it impossible to use for those that rely on keyboard access.
 Focus order is incorrect in many places, increasing the difficulty of using the site with a keyboard.
 Many interactive elements lack a sufficiently visible focus indicator, making it difficult for many keyboard-only users to effectively use them, as they cannot determine when they have reached the correct element.
 Moving focus to some elements and modifying some inputs also causes page content to unexpectedly change.

-Individuals with visual impairments, including those that rely on screen readers, will also have significant problems.
+- Color Contrast and Alt Text- Individuals with visual impairments, including those that rely on screen readers, will also have significant problems.
 Critical content is not read out at all, invisible and irrelevant information is frequently read out, and other content is read out incorrectly.
 Structural information, including headings and lists, is not appropriately conveyed to users, making it difficult or impossible to understand content and organization in places.
 Some form inputs are not appropriately labeled, making those inputs difficult or impossible to use for those that rely on screen readers.
 Custom elements do not correctly announce themselves to screen readers, making them difficult or impossible to understand and use.
 Some images lack appropriate alternative text, significantly impacting users with visual impairments.

 To improve access for users with disabilities, UARC recommends a full WCAG 2.0 AA evaluation and that the problems discovered be remediated.